garyfleming/product-engineering/estimates.md

 ---

-# Predictability
+# We Estimate For Predictability

 ^ Last one is hugely important.
 We're mostly looking for some kind of predictability.
-Whether it's knowing when something will be available, when we'll get value, what we should do first, ultimately these questions are about predictability
+Whether it's knowing when something will be available, when we'll get value, what we should do first, ultimately these questions are about predictability.
+People mostly estimate for some kind of predictability

 ---